-- 1. Has registered for Selective Service if male 18 and older; - 2.
+- 1. Has registered for Selective Service, if male 18 and older; - 2.
 Is an In-School youth or an Out-of-School youth; and - 3.
-Has a barrier to employment.
+Has a barrier to employment (see examples listed in A-G in the In-School Youth section and A-H in the Out-of-School sections below).

-WIOA/CCMEP eligible In-School Youth means an individual who is:
+WIOA/CCMEP eligible In-School Youth means an individual who is, at the time of enrollment,